 Readers Question: how we can reduce the unemployment (with implication ) in short run and long run and try to give some lively examples except of uk

-The Unemployment rate in the UK is currently quite low about 4.5%.
+The unemployment rate in the UK is currently quite low about 4.5%.
 Therefore, it is difficult for the government to significantly reduce this.
 A lot of the unemployment is frictional.
-Therefore let us think about reducing unemployment in Spain, where the unemployment rate is currently 8.7% (Dec 2007)
+Therefore let us think about reducing unemployment in Spain, where the unemployment rate increased to over 20% (2012-17)

 1. Boost Aggregate Demand.
 The government could use reflationary fiscal policy to try and increase AD.
 For example, the government could cut taxes and increase Spending; this would increase AD and lead to higher growth.
 As growth increases firms would demand more workers.